eZconfirmed/rank-request-addon/README.md

 # Rank Request Add-ons

-cool little stuff that took me way longer than it should have
+Cool little features for the [ScoreSaber Rank Requests Page](https://scoresaber.com/ranking/requests) that took me way longer than it should have taken.

 # Install